A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck

 For the scenario with a critical endpoint, the parameters are chosen to be $\sqrt{D_0} = \np[MeV]{290}$, $\alpha = \np[fm^6]{0.15}$ and $a = \np[MeV fm^3]{12}$.
 This choice is not due to any constraints or physical application.
 It just states the most simple example to demonstrate the feature of the cluster expansion in this scenario.

 The resulting \gls{eos} can be seen in \cref{fig:mu_n}, where we compare the common two-phase approach with the cluster-virial expansion, utilizing the Maxwell construction in both cases.
 Once there is an occupation of quarks in the system, the \gls{eos} gets altered from the pure hadronic one.
 In our case this leads directly into thermodynamic instability ${\partial\mu}/{\partial n} < 0$, most likely due to choice of parameters.
-This instability can be seen as a second Van-der-Waals wiggle and hence indicates a first-order phase transition as it can be seen in the right panel of \cref{fig:mu_n}.
+This instability can be seen as a second Van-der-Waals wiggle and hence indicates a first-order phase transition as it can be seen in the upper panel of \cref{fig:mu_n}.
 Now we have two first-order phase transitions, one for the pure hadronic liquid-gas transition and one for the quark-hadron transition, connected to the deconfinement of quarks.
 Due to the extended persistence of hadrons as bound states in the quark-gluon plasma, this phase gets softer and the phase transition is at much lower densities than in the two-phase approach.